SkypixelMC/Slapper_dev3/README.md

 # Slapper_dev1
-A NPC plugin for PocketMine-MP
+A NPC plugin (Updated) for PocketMine-MP